ncatlab/nlab-content/pages/3/4/9/0/943/content.md

 See also [Gaucher 2007, Sec.
 2](#Gaucher07).

-Further developments along these lines are in[Escardo, Lawson &Simpson 2004](#EscardoLawsonSimpson04):
+Further developments along these lines are in [Escardo, Lawson & Simpson 2004](#EscardoLawsonSimpson04):

 The topological spaces $X$ for which there is an [[exponential law for spaces|exponentiable space]] in [[Top]] (i.e such that $X \times (-)  \;\colon\; Top \to Top$ has a [[right adjoint]]) may be described more concretely as _core-compact_ spaces (spaces whose topology is a [[continuous lattice]]).
 Suppose given a collection $\mathcal{C}$ of core-compact spaces, with the property that the product of any two spaces in $\mathcal{C}$ is a [[colimit]] in [[Top]] of spaces in $\mathcal{C}$.
 Such a collection $\mathcal{C}$ is called **productive**.
 Spaces which are $Top$-colimits of spaces in $\mathcal{C}$ are called $\mathcal{C}$-**generated**.